Updated: Jun 19

 Welcome to Behind the Scenes!
-Here I share with you my artist statements, discussing the intention of each shoot, along with my process, inspiration, and challenges I've faced.
+Here I share with you my artist process, discussing the intention of each shoot, along with my process, inspiration, and challenges I've faced.
 I hope these posts bring viewers closer to understanding and interpreting art, while simultaneously getting to know me and my work.

 Model: Cassandra Stinn

 Photographer & Body Painter: Kas Rea Visual Arts